Georgia Nursing Schools & Licensure

 Georgia Southern University offers BSN programs ranging from pre-licensure, accelerated, and advanced placement tracks for LVN-to-BSN to an online RN-to-BSN program for applicants with associate degrees.
 In addition, students can choose their desired timeline, whether 12 months or up to four years.

-Through the School of Nursing and Waters College of Health Professions, students can also find MSN programs and post-master’s certificate programs to specialize in adult-gerontology, family health, and nursing education, and an MSN-to-DNP program is available.
+Through the School of Nursing and Waters College of Health Professions, students can also find MSN programs and post-master’s certificate programs to specialize in adult-gerontology, family nurse practitioner, nursing education, and an MSN-to-DNP program is available.
 With multiple BSN programs uniquely designed for each individual’s needs, Georgia Southern University is an excellent location on campus and online to start an educational journey in nursing.

 • Location: Savannah, GA